-There are many RVers who share their experiences and tips through vlogs and videos on Youtube!
+There are many RV youtubers who share their experiences and tips of their full time RV life through vlogs and videos on Youtube!

 From how they prepared their motorhome or RV to how they maintained a minimalist lifestyle, you can get so many tips by watching videos that are usually less than 30 minutes long.

-So if you’re an RVing beginner who is struggling to, well, begin, or you’re just running out of ideas and things to do, here’s a list of our favorite Youtube channels for RV living that you should check out.
+So if you’re an RVing beginner who is struggling to, well, begin, or you’re just running out of ideas and things to do, here’s a list of our top RV youtube channels for RV living that you should check out.